 Ultimate Host City

-Not only is Calgary the sunniest city in Canada and the fourth most livable city in the world, it’s also home to world-class venues, iconic sports franchises and an undeniable community spirit.
-You can feel this as soon as you arrive at the airport and are greeted by one of the 440 YYC White Hat Volunteers.
+Not only is Calgary the sunniest city in Canada and the fourth most livable city in the world (according to the 2023 Economist Intelligence Unit report), it’s also home to world-class venues, iconic sports franchises, and an undeniable community spirit.
+You’ll feel this as soon as you arrive at the airport, where you’re greeted by one of the 440 YYC White Hat Volunteers, a tradition that has been welcoming visitors since 1991.

-There’s an energy here that exhilarates, invigorates and motivates.
-Calgary is a thriving business centre with the most head offices per capita in Canada, but it is also surrounded by four UNESCO World Heritage Sites including one of the world’s great resort destinations in Banff National Park.
-There is always something to do, some new restaurant to try, festival to lose yourself in, or attraction to experience.
+There’s an energy here that exhilarates, invigorates, and motivates.
+Calgary is a thriving business centre with the most head offices per capita in Canada, but it is also surrounded by four UNESCO World Heritage Sites, including the renowned Banff National Park.
+Whether you’re exploring new restaurants, immersing yourself in festivals, or visiting top attractions, there is always something to do.

 Calgary was recognized by SportsBusiness International in 2014, 2016, and 2018 as an Ultimate Sport City.
-With more than 300 thriving local sport organizations, and a reputation as a mecca for high performance Olympic winter sport training, Calgary has cemented its place among the leading sport cities in the world.
+With over 300 local sport organizations and a reputation as a hub for high-performance Olympic winter sport training, Calgary has solidified its place among the leading sport cities in the world.

 There are a billion reasons to hold your event in Calgary